 Tumor associated angiogenic factors may be produced by tumor cells or may be derived from inflammatory cells (eg: Macrophages) that infiltrate tumors .

-The most important tumor associated angiogenetic factors are (1) VEGF (vasculo endothelial growth factor ), (2) bFGF (Basic Fibroblast Growth Factor).
+The most important tumor associated angiogenetic factors are (1) VEGF (vascular endothelial growth factor ), (2) bFGF (Basic Fibroblast Growth Factor).
 These two are commonly expressed in a wide variety of tumor cells.
 And elevated levels can be detected in the serum and urine of a significant fraction of cancer patients.

 The clinically utility of these surrogate markers of angiogenesis in predicting clinical course and prognosis of cancer is under investigation .